 Everybody dreams, unless they suffer from a specific condition.

 Just give it some time, and you will improve your dream recall within a few weeks!
-Or follow our guide on how to improve your dream recall!
+Or follow this guide on how to improve your dream recall fast!

 What you need to do is to spend the first few minutes of your mornings, of writing all the details about your last dream.